Arishem the Judge: Powers and abilities

-Like all of the other Celestials, Arishem is depicted as an extremely powerful cosmic being whose powers are rivaled by other cosmic entities.
+Like all of the other Celestials, Arishem is an extremely powerful cosmic being whose powers are rivaled by other cosmic entities.
 Arishem and fellow Celestials are immense beings with limitless strength and supernatural powers that transcend time and space, being able to manipulate cosmic energies, create new species, and eradicate life.
-Arishem has been described as an entity stronger than Odin, Zeus, and Vishnu combined.
-Like the other Celestials, Arishem is nigh-invulnerable and nigh-immortal.
-Celestials are able to regenerate lost limbs instantly.
-Celestials can be revived by their own kind, however, it only works if a Celestial has not been dead for too long.
-Compared to other Celestials, Arishem is only one of the two who have the right and power to exterminate an entire race.
+Like the other Celestials, Arishem is nigh-invulnerable and nigh-immortal, able to regenerate lost limbs instantly.
+If Celestials are killed, they can be resurrected by other Celestials, but only if they have not been dead for too long.
+Celestials exist across the multiverse at once, so there is only one Arishem in the multiverse, but he is split among aspects in every universe.

 Reception

 Critical reception

 Saim Cheeda of CBR.com ranked Arishem 9th in their "Marvel's 20 Most Powerful Celestials" list.